ml-evs/git-tutorial/README.md

 providing diffs, creating issues and making pull requests, feel free to look at the repository for this tutorial, https://github.com/ml-evs/git-tutorial.
-If you spot any mistakes or typos, you could even fork the repository and make a pull request\!
+If you spot any mistakes or typos, you could even fork the repository and make a pull request!

 ## More advanced usage